A Randomized Incremental Algorithm for the Hausdorff Voronoi Diagram of Non-crossing Clusters: Complexity analysis

 The \emph{weight} of a configuration is the number of clusters in conflict with it. \end{definition}

+Definition~\ref{def:conflict} is general and it does not follow the general position assumption stated in Section~\ref{sec:prelim}.
+Under this assumption (b) can simplify to: ``(b)~$C$ is contained in the union of the interior of the disk of the configuration''.

-\begin{lemma} The number of zero weight configurations of $F$ is of the same order as the combinatorial complexity of the Hausdorff Voronoi diagram of $F$. \end{lemma} \begin{proof} Each zero weight configuration is associated with a vertex of the Hausdorff Voronoi diagram.
-Indeed the center of this configuration is at the vertex and the disk of the configuration contains the clusters associated with the configuration.
+\begin{lemma} The number of zero-weight configurations of $F$ is of the same order as the combinatorial complexity of the Hausdorff Voronoi diagram of $F$. \end{lemma} \begin{proof} Each zero-weight configuration is associated with a vertex of the Hausdorff Voronoi diagram.
+Indeed, the center of this configuration is at the vertex and the disk of the configuration that contains the clusters associated with the configuration.
 Consider a vertex $v$ of the Hausdorff Voronoi diagram.
-The degree of $v$ in the arrangement equals the number of configurations with center $v$ plus the number of some features that are associated just with farthest Voronoi diagrams (that we have claimed before that we can ignore).
-As a result, zero weight configurations estimate well the combinatorial complexity of the Hausdorff Voronoi diagram. \end{proof}
+The degree of $v$ in the diagram equals the number of configurations with center $v$ plus the number of some features that are associated just with farthest Voronoi diagrams (that we have claimed before that we can ignore).
+As a result, zero-weight configurations estimate well the combinatorial complexity of the Hausdorff Voronoi diagram. \end{proof}

 \paragraph{Configurations of weight at most $k$.}